tylim88/Discord-Help-My-Please-101/README.md

 https://www.cnet.com/how-to/7-ways-to-take-screenshots-in-windows-10/

 When you screen shoot, make sure it is not too small and can be viewed clearly without `open original`
-if you have a lot of screen shoot, paste it seperately
+if you have a lot of screen shoot, paste it seperately.
+Clear and easy to view image increase your chance to get answered.

 ![](./img/screen1.png)